P1Rebo/ElectricScheme-AffinityDesigner/README.md

 # ElectricScheme-AffinityDesigner
 Template of an Electric Scheme as Affinity Designer Layer (Elektroplan-Vorlage).
-Since I spend some hours searching for some best fitting icons, maybe somebody has a usage :-)
+I spend some hours searching for some best fitting tools and icons.
+At the end, I made them by myself.

+Maybe somebody has a usage :-)

 ## Usage
 Just import the psd-File into Affinity Designer (or maybe also other Tools, didn't try).